Hi. This is my personal website.

 I have a focus on software security and correctness.

 I like Unix-like systems.
 I use Linux.
+I have a VM of every relevant free software POSIX system.
 I use git.
 I'm good at shell scripting and standard Unix build systems.
 I'm good at software portability.
 I've made toy HTTP servers and IRC bots.
 I typeset with LaTeX and write manual page in mdoc(7).

 I'm experienced with systems programming, hardware drivers, assembly, filesystems, compilers and development tools, design and implementation of modern operating systems.
 I regularly use virtual machines.

 I try to be more rational and ethical.
 I fix bad habits one at a time.

 I stop and inspect mysterious keypads that beep in strange patterns.
 It is fun to make sense of something you have no idea what is.

 I'm a moderator at the osdev.org forums, a community and resource for experienced and aspiring operating system developers.
 I've written and improved lot of osdev wiki articles.